Brookethorson/weather-dashboard/README.md

 # User Story
     AS A traveler
-    I WANT to see the weather outlook for multiple cities O THAT I can plan a trip accordingly
+    I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly

 # Acceptance Criteria
     GIVEN a weather dashboard with form inputs